davidshumway/cs412/data.md

 For example, this converts a compressed .sid file (170 MB) into an uncompressed .tif file (6.8 GB).

-We now have a GeoTiff file that may be used with geo-polygons to train a CNN.
+We now have a GeoTiff* file that may be used with geo-polygons to train a CNN.
 For example, here: (https://github.com/PlatformStories/train-cnn-classifier).

+* Ritter, N., Ruth, M., Grissom, B. B., Galang, G., Haller, J., Stephenson, G., ... & Messina, J. (2000).
+Geotiff format specification geotiff revision 1.0.
+SPOT Image Corp.